vinidesenvolve/vinidesenvolve/README.md

 Hi I'm Vini!

-I'm a Junior Web Developer, focused on backend.
+I'm a Junior Web Developer, focused on back-end.

 Some of the technologies I'm currently working on are: